rinapachkale/WAFMS-Project/README.md

 ![img3](https://github.com/rinapachkale/WAFMS-Project-Blueprint/blob/master/express%20mysql.png)

-Now open this Backend1 project folder in VS Code
+Now open this Backend1 project folder in VS Code.
+Add two more files **index.js** (for API creation) and **database.js** (for database connectivity).
+Once your project file is ready to run, open terminal window of VS Code and use **`node index.js`** command to run the project.

+After running the file, the server will be up and running at the specified port, and it will be ready to handle incoming requests.
+When a client sends a GET request to the root path ('/'), the server will respond with the data fetched from the respective table in the database.

 ## Frontend Development & Full Stack Integration (React.js) ##
 For the frontend we used React.js.
 React is a free and open-source front-end JavaScript library for building user interfaces based on components.
 It is maintained by Meta and a community of individual developers and companies.
 React can be used to develop single-page, mobile, or server-rendered applications with frameworks like Next.js.